salatfreak/pyromaniac/docs/components-python.md

 ## Manually Compiling Intermediary Butane
-You can import the *expand* and *butane* functions from the `pyromaniac` package for expanding composite keys and rendering intermediary butane configurations.
+You can import the *expand* and *butane* functions from the `pyromaniac` package for expanding composite keys and rendering intermediary *Butane* configurations.
 This is what the *merge* component of the standard library uses to render sub-configurations into *Ignition* format and assemble the contents for the `ignition.config.merge` field.